sebastiansulinski/laravel-routes/README.md

 ### Custom exceptions

-The abstract `SSD\LaravelRoutes\RouteCollectionFactory` class can throw eigher `SSD\LaravelRoutes\Exceptions\InvalidClassName` when the static method call is made to the class that does not exist or `SSD\LaravelRoutes\Exceptions\MissingNamespace` when you forget to declare the `getNameSpace()` method on the class extending `SSD\LaravelRoutes\RouteCollectionFactory`.
+The abstract `SSD\LaravelRoutes\RouteCollectionFactory` class can throw either `SSD\LaravelRoutes\Exceptions\InvalidClassName` when the static method name does not correspond to the existing class or `SSD\LaravelRoutes\Exceptions\MissingNamespace` when you forget to declare the `getNameSpace()` method on the class extending `SSD\LaravelRoutes\RouteCollectionFactory`.

 ## Route model binder